Aikai25/CCM-101-AGanalongo/activities/Activity3/Laboratory-03-Multi-Cloud-Explorer/reflection.md

-# Mission Reflection
+# Cloud Computing Mission Reflection

-The cloud platform that impressed me the most is Google Cloud because of its strong focus on artificial intelligence, machine learning, data, and Kubernetes.
-While researching the three platforms, I learned that AWS, Azure, and Google Cloud are all powerful public cloud providers with similar basic services.
-All three provide virtual machines, storage, networking, databases, identity management, monitoring, and tools for building scalable applications.
-The main difference is the areas where each provider has stronger advantages.

-Business requirements are very important when selecting a cloud platform.
-A company should not choose a provider only because it is popular.
-For example, Azure is a practical choice for a university that already uses Windows Server, Microsoft 365, and Active Directory because Microsoft technologies work well together.
-For an AI research company, Google Cloud can be a strong option because of its AI and Kubernetes capabilities.
-AWS can be useful for startups and global applications because of its broad service ecosystem and scalability.
+**1. Which cloud platform impressed you the most?**

+The cloud platform that impressed me the most is **Amazon Web Services (AWS)**.
+I chose AWS because it provides many services that can be used for different purposes, such as computing, storage, databases, networking, and security.
+I was also impressed by how AWS can support both small projects and large businesses.
+Learning about AWS helped me understand how companies can use cloud technology without needing to maintain all their own physical servers.

+**2. What similarities exist among AWS, Azure, and GCP?**

+AWS, Microsoft Azure, and Google Cloud Platform (GCP) have many similarities.
+All three provide cloud computing services through the internet and offer services for computing, storage, databases, networking, security, and monitoring.
+They also support scalability, which allows users to increase or decrease resources depending on their needs.
+Although their services and interfaces may be different, they all provide solutions that help businesses reduce the need for physical infrastructure.

+**3. How do business requirements influence cloud platform selection?**

+Business requirements have a major influence on choosing a cloud platform.
+A company needs to consider its budget, security, performance, scalability, existing technology, and employee skills.
+For example, a business already using Microsoft products may choose Azure because of its integration with Microsoft services.
+This taught me that the best cloud platform is not always the most popular one, but the one that matches the company's needs and goals.

+**4. What did you learn from acting as a Cloud Solutions Consultant?**

-Acting as a Cloud Solutions Consultant helped me understand that cloud decisions should be based on the client's actual problem.
-I need to consider budget, scalability, performance, security, existing technologies, and business goals before recommending a provider.
+Acting as a Cloud Solutions Consultant taught me how important it is to understand a client's problems before recommending a solution.
+I learned to compare cloud platforms based on cost, features, security, performance, and scalability.
+I also learned that cloud solutions should be practical and aligned with business objectives.

-My GitHub Cloud Computing Portfolio also improved after completing this mission.
-I added a new laboratory folder and organized separate Markdown files for AWS, Azure, GCP, comparisons, recommendations, and reflection.
-I also learned that screenshots and meaningful commit history are important because they provide evidence of my work.
-Overall, this mission helped me think more like a cloud solutions architect instead of simply choosing a cloud provider based on popularity.
+**5. How has your GitHub Cloud Computing Portfolio improved after completing this mission?**

+My GitHub Cloud Computing Portfolio improved because I became more organized in managing my files and documenting my activities.
+I practiced using Git commands, commits, and repositories to track my work.
+I also learned how to present my cloud computing activities in a clear way.
+Overall, this mission helped improve both my cloud computing knowledge and my confidence in using GitHub as a professional portfolio.